OthankQ/100-days-of-code/r1-log.md

 ### R2D57

 Currently on creating a BMI calculator app.
 Struggling with getting values from text field and unwrapping them as the right data type.

+### R2D58

+Learned how to play audio using AVfoundation in Swift.
+Started my own snippet notepad to store my own snippets of code I can use later.